natenka/pyneng-book-en/docs/source/book/18_ssh_telnet/password.rst

 When automating connection it is necessary to decide how password will be transmitted:

 * Request password at start of the script and read user input.
 Disadvantage is that you can see which characters user is typing
-* Write login and password in some file (it’s not secure).
+* Write login and password in some file (it's not secure).

 As a rule, the same user uses the same login and password to connect to devices.
-And usually it’s enough to request login and password at the start of the script and then use them to connect to different devices.
+And usually it's enough to request login and password at the start of the script and then use them to connect to different devices.

-Unfortunately, if you use ``input()`` the typed password will be visible.
-But it is desirable that no characters are displayed when entering a password.
+Unfortunately, if you use ``input`` the typed password will be visible.
+But it is better if no characters are displayed when entering a password.

 Module getpass
 ~~~~~~~~~~~~~~